monix/monix.io/_tut/docs/3x/reactive/observable.md

 // o1: 3
 ```

-It might not be always desirable if we don't want to slow down producer.
+It might not be always desirable if we don't want to slow down the producer.
 There are several ways to handle it, depending
 on the use case.
 In general, if we don't want backpressure, we need a buffer with proper overflow strategy.

 For instance, we could introduce buffer per subscriber which can store up to 10 elements and then starts dropping new elements: